 I am apt to suspect the Negroes, and in general all other species of men, to be naturally inferior to the whites.
 There never was any civilized nation of any other complection than white, nor even any individual eminent in action or speculation.
 No ingenious manufactures among them, no arts, no sciences…Such a uniform and constant difference could not happen, in so many countries and ages, if nature had not made an original distinction between these breeds of men–David Hume

 See there?
-And that’s not your run-of-the-mill everyday slack-jawed yokel white guy either.
+And that’s not your run-of-the-mill everyday slack-jawed Donald Trump voting yokel either.
 That’s David Hume, the great Scottish philosopher of the Enlightenment–you know that age of reason and intellect that gave us nice things like natural rights, freedom, liberty, etc.?
 Also gave us the fruits of natural scientific racism.
 And it’s trickled down, by many others of his ilk (very smart reasonable and pleasant white fellows) to permeate our institutions, popular thinking and our understandings of history.
 If you’ve never heard of black figures in US history like Benjamin Banneker or Elijah McCoy and Mary Church Terrell, but you’ve heard of white figures like Thomas Edison, the Wright Brothers and Susan B. Anthony, there’s a reason for that–racism.
 Those black figures were not deemed important or as worthy as their white counterparts.
 So you can go through grades 1-12, even through college, and never manage to run across those names unless you take *distinct* classes on African-American studies, history, etc. That’s why there’s a Black History Month, to honor and acknowledge those elements of history that too often go ignored or are given short thrift.
 Got it?
 Good.

 How come they gave us the shortest month?
-This question comes from the black side of the spectrum, who for some reason think we’re saying something deep.
+This question comes from the black side of the spectrum, who for some reason think they’re saying something deep.
 The irony is, a little Black History is all one needs to understand the answer to that question: